shakibyzn/image-time-classifier-app/README.md

 # Image Time Classifier App with FastAPI and Streamlit

 This is an image classification app designed to determine the time of day using the CLIP model, specifically the `ViT-B/32` variant from torchvision.
-Users can easily upload an image, and the app will classify it into one of the following time categories: 'morning,' 'noon,' 'afternoon,' 'night,' or 'sunrise or sunset.'
-The app utilizes FastAPI for handling backend functionalities and Streamlit for a straightforward user interface.
-Docker and Docker Compose are employed for easy deployment and management of the application.
+Users can easily upload an image, and the app will classify it into one of the following time categories: *morning*, *noon*, *afternoon*, *night*, or *sunrise or sunset*.
+The app utilizes **FastAPI** for handling backend functionalities and **Streamlit** for a straightforward user interface. **Docker** and **Docker Compose** are employed for easy deployment and management of the application.

 ## Requirements